louischu323/DSA_Final_Project/README.md

 Type `Enter` to finish searching and leave your cursor on that search result or `Esc` to cancel and return your cursor to where it was before the search.

-### Syntax Highlighting

-Syntax highlighting colors strings, numbers, keywords, and comments for files in both the C and Ruby programming languages.

 ### Quitting

 Type `Ctrl-Q` to quit.